SuperIlu/DOStodon/README.md

 ```

 # Changelog
+## 2. Dec 2022
+- Blurhash is now implemented in C

 ## 1. Dec 2022
 - added `<CW>` for content warnings, you can toggle the toot with `C`
 - added media indicator for non-images (e.g. `<video>`)